WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 Floating WEC systems are often connected to mooring lines to keep the device in position.
-WEC-Sim allows the user to model the mooring dynamics in the simulation by specifying the mooring matrix or coupling with MoorDyn.
-To include mooring connections, the user can use the mooring block (i.e., Mooring Matrix block or MoorDyn block) given in the WEC-Sim library under Moorings lib and connect it between the body and the Global reference frame.
-Refer to the :ref:`rm3_moordyn`, and the :ref:`webinar4` for more information.
+WEC-Sim allows the user to model the mooring dynamics in the simulation by specifying the mooring matrix, a mooring lookup table, or coupling with MoorDyn.
+To include mooring connections, the user can use the mooring block (i.e., Mooring Matrix block, Mooring Lookup Table block, or MoorDyn Connection block) given in the WEC-Sim library under Moorings lib and connect it between the body and the Global reference frame.
+The Moordyn Connection block can also be placed between two dynamic bodies or frames.
+Refer to the :ref:`rm3_moordyn`, and the :ref:`webinar8` for more information.

 MoorDyn is hosted on a separate `MoorDyn repository <https://github.com/WEC-Sim/moorDyn>`_.
 It must be download separately, and all files and folders should be placed in